beyondessential/tupaia/packages/ui-map-components/README.md

-# @tupaia/ui-chart-components
+# @tupaia/ui-map-components

-A library of chart interface components for the Tupaia project.
+A library of map interface components for the Tupaia project.

 ## Available scripts